project-chip/matter.js/README.md

 Also for Google you need to have a Hub device (Android or Google Nest smart speakers/display) out of the [list of supported devices](https://support.google.com/googlenest/answer/12391458?hl=en) to control your Matter devices.

-Pairing is currently only possible using the Google Home Android App on Android 8.1 or higher.
-The iOS App is not supporting Matter yet.

 Before you can pair matter.js to Google Home you need to allow uncertified devices for your Google Account.
 For this open the [Google
 Developer Console to add an Integration](https://console.home.google.com/projects/) and [setup](https://developers.home.google.com/matter/get-started?hl=en&%3Bauthuser=0&authuser=0) the device there.
 Please use 0xFFF1 as Vendor ID because matter.js uses this by the current scripts.